IreneAvezzu/Programming-Project-2022-23-irenejosephine/README.md

 We divided our idea into blocks structuring our application in classes.

 FRONT-END:
 The Start class represents the starting point for our application, it creates an item of LoginPane which, based on the user actions, can lead to a RegisterPane (where the user can create a new account and then be redirected to the LoginPane) or the HomePane.
-The HomePane allows the user to filter the items (ItemPane), add new items/outfits (AddPane, AddOutfitPane, AddItemPane) or go to its Profile (ProfilePane).
+The HomePane allows the user to filter the items (ItemPane), add new items/outfits (AddPane, AddOutfitPane, AddItemPane), or go to its Profile (ProfilePane).

 ```mermaid
 graph TD;